evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 ![](../images/26_the_child.PNG)

-7. Rename the **Child Blue Print Class** to something more fitting of the newly added mesh so we can find it when we want to select it inside the generator.
+7. Rename the **Child Blue Print Class** to something more fitting, so you can find it when you want to select it inside the generator.
 Then open the file.
-Now, provide a "Class name" which is how your subject model will be referred to in the generated **Batch Data File**.
+Next, provide a "Class name" which is how your subject model will be referred to in the generated **Batch Data File**.

 ![](../images/27_the_blueprint_a.PNG)